-The School hopes to build a positive and supporting relationship with parents through mutual understanding, cooperation and trust.
+The school hopes to build a positive and supporting relationship with parents through mutual understanding, cooperation and trust.
 Parents are expected to share the responsibility of sex education and support their children's personal, social and emotional development.
-The School hopes parents will create an open home environment where pupils can engage, discuss and continue to learn about matters that have been raised through school.
-Parents are also encouraged to seek additional support from the school where they feel it is needed.
+The school hopes parents will create an open home environment where students can engage, discuss and continue to learn about matters that have been raised through school.
+The school will use the Well-Being Centre on the School's website to share links with parents which give advice on how to talk to their child about matters related to RSE.
+Parents will be encouraged to seek additional support from the school where they feel it is needed.
+Parents will be reminded of this through regular communication from the DSL.
 Parents will be consulted annually on the School's RSE provision and curriculum.

-4.5 Pupils
+4.5 Students

-Pupils are expected to take RSE, Relationships and Health Education seriously.
-Pupils are expected to listen, be considerate of other pupils' feelings and beliefs, comply with class-set confidentiality rules and support one another with issues that arise during class.
-Pupils who fail to follow these standards of behaviour will be dealt with under the School's behaviour policy.
+Students are expected to take RSE, Relationships and Health Education seriously.
+Students are expected to listen, be considerate of other students' feelings and beliefs and support one another with issues that arise during class.
+Students who fail to follow these standards of behaviour will be dealt with under the school's behaviour policy.

-5.Delivery of RSE
+5 Delivery of RSE